Canonical variational completion and 4D Gauss-Bonnet gravity: Variational completion

 \section{Variational completion}

-We now briefly review the method of canonical variational completion~\cite{Voicu:2015dxa,Krupka-book}, which we will employ in the next section.
-Given an arbitrary PDE system, the inverse variational problem consists in finding out whether there exists a Lagrangian function $\mathcal{L}$ having ( \ref{PDE}) as its Euler-Lagrange equations.
+We first briefly review the method of canonical variational completion~\cite{Voicu:2015dxa,Krupka-book} and introduce an extension thereof, which we will use in the next section.
+Given an arbitrary PDE system, the inverse variational problem consists in finding out whether there exists a Lagrangian function $\mathcal{L}$ having the PDE system as its Euler-Lagrange equations.